Liquefied Natural Gas (LNG)

 - Program Management

-Growing demand for natural gas is leading utilities and co-ops to turn their focus to liquefied natural gas (LNG) for peak-shaving local demand curves, supplying remote locations with energy and supporting areas looking to avoid new natural pipelines.
+New liquefied natural gas (LNG) projects and improvements to existing facilities have become critical to meeting global demand.
+Additionally, growing demand for natural gas is leading utilities and co-ops to turn their focus to LNG for peak-shaving local demand curves, supplying remote locations with energy and supporting areas looking to avoid new natural pipelines.

 The Burns & McDonnell Advantage

 We can integrate LNG into your existing facilities or improve the effectiveness of new operations.
-We compare the economic value of investment in LNG peak shaving with other options, including paying elevated peak prices.
 Our additional experience with liquefaction, gas transmission, transport pipelines and processing solutions for terminal facilities allows us to help you navigate the key steps in every project phase.

 Our full-service, multidisciplinary solutions cover conceptual design and preliminary engineering through engineer-procure-construct (EPC) services and on to facility commissioning and startup.
 We can self-perform steel and pipe fabrication and have direct-hire construction capabilities to remove uncertainty from your project.